Direct mapping of tidal deformability to the iso-scalar and iso-vector nuclear matter parameters: Abstract

 \section{Abstract}

-Background: The equations of state (EoSs) which determine the properties of neutron stars (NSs) are often characterized by the iso-scalar and iso-vector nuclear matter parameters (NMPs).
+\begin{description} \item[Background :] The equations of state (EoSs) which determine the properties of neutron stars (NSs) are often characterized by the iso-scalar and iso-vector nuclear matter parameters (NMPs).
 Recent attempts to relate the radius and tidal deformability of a NS to the individual NMPs have been inconclusive.
 These properties display strong correlations with the pressure of NS matter which depends on several NMPs.
-The knowledge of minimal NMPs that determine the NS properties will be necessary to address any connection between NS properties (e.g., tidal deformability) and that of finite nuclei.
+It may be necessary to map the NS properties to the NMPs.

-Purpose: To identify the important NMPs required to describe the tidal deformability of neutron star for astrophysically relevant range of their gravitational masses (1.2 -- 1.8 M$_\odot$) as encountered in the binary neutron star merger events.
+\item[Purpose :] To identify the important NMPs required to describe the tidal deformability of neutron star for astrophysically relevant range of their gravitational masses (1.2 -- 1.8 M$_\odot$) as encountered in the binary neutron star merger events.

-Method: We construct a large set of EoSs using four iso-scalar and five iso-vector NMPs.
-These EOSs are employed to perform a systematic analysis to isolate the NMPs that predominantly determine the tidal deformability, over a wide range of NS mass.
-The tidal deformability is then directly mapped to these NMPs.
+\item[Method :] We construct a large set of EoSs using four iso-scalar and five iso-vector NMPs.
+These EoSs are employed to perform a systematic analysis to isolate the NMPs that predominantly determine the tidal deformability parameter obtained by solving the Tolman–Oppenheimer–Volkoff (TOV) equations.
+The tidal deformability for the EoSs consistent with the chiral effective field theory ($\chi$EFT) at the lower density and satisfying maximum gravitational mass of stable NS $\geq$ 2 M$_\odot$ are directly mapped to these NMPs.

-Results: The tidal deformability of the NS with mass 1.2-1.8 M$_\odot$ can be determined within 10$\%$ directly in terms of four nuclear matter parameters, namely, the incompressibility $K_0$ and skewness $Q_0$ of symmetric nuclear matter, and the slope $L_0$ and curvature parameter $K_{\rm sym,0}$ of symmetry energy.
+\item[Results :] We provide empirical relations between tidal deformability parameter and a minimal set of essential NMPs through lower order polynomial functions.
+The tidal deformability of the NS with mass 1.2-1.8 M$_\odot$ can be determined within 10-30\% directly in terms of linear function of four nuclear matter parameters, namely, the incompressibility coefficient $K_0$ and skewness $Q_0$ of symmetric nuclear matter, and the slope $L_0$ and curvature parameter $K_{\rm sym0}$ of symmetry energy.
+The inclusion of remaining NMPs improves the predictability of tidal deformability to 5-10\%.

-Conclusion: A function that quickly estimates the value of tidal deformability in terms of minimal nuclear matter parameters is developed.
-Our method can also be extended to other NS observables.
+\item[Conclusion :] Empirical relations are developed for quick estimation of reliable values of tidal deformability, in terms of the NMPs, across a wide range of NS mass for a given EoS model .
+Our method can also be extended to other NS observables. \end{description}